Sonnet 125: Structure

 An initial reversal is also found in line 8, while a mid-line reversal occurs in line 4.
 Due to the flexibility of emphasis in monosyllables, the beginning of line 11 may be scanned as regular, an initial reversal, or a minor ionic.

 The meter demands that line 9's "obsequious" function as three syllables, and line 12's "mutual" as two.

 Analysis of the repeated rhyme

-As seen in Sonnet 125, the meter of the poem or the rhyme scheme is occasionally altered from the typical "a-b-a-b, c-d-c-d, e-f-e-f, g-g" structure.
-Sonnet 125 uses a varying rhyme scheme of a-b-a-b, c-d-c-d, e-a-e-a, f-f, with "free" (line 10) and "thee" (line 12) corresponding to the rhyme of "canopy" in line 1 and "eternity" in line 3.
+As seen in Sonnet 125, the meter of the poem or the rhyme scheme is occasionally altered from the typical ABAB CDCD EFEF GG structure.
+Sonnet 125 uses a varying rhyme scheme of ABAB CDCD EAEA FF, with "free" (line 10) and "thee" (line 12) corresponding to the rhyme of "canopy" in line 1 and "eternity" in line 3.
 There are many views as to why Shakespeare chose to vary the rhyme scheme in Sonnet 125.